-(c) The contracting officer shall insert the clause at 552.238-79, Use of Federal Supply Schedule Contracts by Non-Federal Entities, in solicitations and contracts for A.
+(c) The contracting officer shall insert the clause at 552.238-79, Use of Federal Supply Schedule Contracts by Non-Federal Entities, in solicitations and contracts for all Federal Supply Schedules.

 (d) See 552.101-70 for authorized FAR deviations.